-7.6.2 Individual block lock (IBL) protection
+7.6.2 Individual Block Lock (IBL) Protection

-Individual block lock bits (IBL) are volatile, with one bit for each sector / block, and each bit can be individually modified.
-By issuing the IBL or GBL commands, a IBL bit is set to '0' protecting each related sector / block.
-By issuing the IBUL or GUL commands, a IBL bit is cleared to '1' unprotecting each related sector or block.
+Individual Block Lock Bits (IBL) are volatile, with one bit for each sector / block, and each bit can be individually modified.
+By issuing the IBL or GBL commands, a IBL bit is set to "0" protecting each related sector / block.
+By issuing the IBUL or GUL commands, a IBL bit is cleared to "1" unprotecting each related sector or block.
 By issuing the IBLRD command the state of each IBL bit can be read.
 This feature allows software to easily protect individual sectors / blocks against inadvertent changes, yet does not prevent the easy removal of protection when changes are needed.
 The IBL's can be set or cleared as often as needed as they are volatile bits.

-Every main 64 KB block and the 4 KB sectors in bottom and top blocks has a volatile individual block lock bit (IBL) associated with it.
-When a sector / block IBL bit is '0', the related sector/block is protected from program and erase operations.
+Every main 64KB Block and the 4KB Sectors in bottom and top blocks has a volatile Individual Block Lock Bit (IBL) associated with it.
+When a sector / block IBL bit is "0", the related sector/block is protected from program and erase operations.

-If the pointer region protection is enabled this protected region is logically ORed with the IBL bits.
+If the Pointer Region Protection is enabled this protected region is logically ORed with the IBL bits.

-Following power-up, hardware reset, or software reset the default state [IBLLBB = 1] (see Table 20) all individual IBL bits are set to '0' in the protected state.
-In order to program or erase the array the global IBL unlock or the Sector / Block IBL Unlock command must be given before the Program or Erase commands.
-When [IBLLBB = 0], all the individual IBL bits are set to '1' in the un-protected state following power-up, hardware reset, or software reset.
+Following power-up, hardware reset, or software reset the default state [IBLLBB = 1] (see Table 22, IRP Register (IRP) on page 41) all individual IBL bits are set to "0" in the protected state.
+In order to Program or Erase the Array the Global IBL Unlock or the Sector / Block IBL Unlock command must be given before the Program or Erase commands.
+When [IBLLBB = 0], all the individual IBL bits are set to "1" in the un-protected state following power-up, hardware reset, or software reset.

-Figure 25 Individual block lock / pointer region protection control
+Figure 25.
+Individual Block Lock / Pointer Region Protection Control

-24.The 'M' is the top 64 KB block.
-25.The 'N' is the top 4 KB sector.
+Notes;

+1. The "M" is the top 64KB Block.

+2. The "N is the top 4KB Sector.

-7.6.3 Pointer region protection (PRP)
+7.6.3 Pointer Region Protection (PRP)

-The pointer region protection is defined by a non-volatile address pointer that selects any 4 KB sector as the boundary between protected and unprotected regions in the memory.
+The Pointer Region Protection is defined by a non-volatile address pointer that selects any 4KB sector as the boundary between protected and unprotected regions in the memory.
 This provides a protection scheme with individual sector granularity that remains in effect across power cycles and reset operations.
 PRP settings can also be protected from modification until the next power cycle, until a password is supplied, or can be permanently locked.
-PRP can be used in combination with either the legacy block protection or individual block lock protection methods.
+PRP can be used in combination with either the Legacy Block Protection or Individual Block Lock protection methods.
 When enabled, PRP protection is logically ORed with the protection method selected by the WPS bit (CR2V[2])

-The set pointer region protection (SPRP FBh or 4SPRP E3h) command (see "Pointer Region command" on page 117) or Write Any Register (WRAR 71h) command to write the PRPR register (see "Write Any Register (WRAR 71h)" on page 86) is used to enable or disable PRP, and set the pointer value.
+The Set Pointer Region Protection (SPRP FBh or 4SPRP E3h) command (see Section 8.9 on page 106) or Write Any Register (WRAR 71h) command to write the PRPR register (see Section 8.3.15 on page 79) is used to enable or disable PRP, and set the pointer value.